Asues/www.thueringerbratwurst.com/en/watermark/index.md

   * Automatically or manually add geographic locations
   * Open source, it will not upload your pictures.
 The networking function is only used to parse GPS coordinates to cities and check if the shortcut has a new version.

-This shortcut is completely free to use, if you feel that it is helpful to you or want to support the author to constantly update the subsequent version, welcome to support me via `Buy me a sausage` or `Wechat(QR Code)`.
+This shortcut is completely free to use, if you feel that it is helpful to you or want to support the author to constantly update the subsequent version, welcome to support me via `Buy me a sausage`.

 <script type="text/javascript" src="https://cdnjs.buymeacoffee.com/1.0.0/button.prod.min.js" data-name="bmc-button" data-slug="TsY7ddnPR0" data-color="#5F7FFF" data-emoji="🌭"  data-font="Lato" data-text="Buy me a sausage" data-outline-color="#000000" data-font-color="#ffffff" data-coffee-color="#FFDD00" ></script>

-{{< figure src="wechat.jpg" title="Buy me a sausage" >}}

 ## Download Link
 [MH Watermark v26](https://www.icloud.com/shortcuts/afc2f2aad8254fcbbd9740c68373f22f)